 This is optional but some people like to take this extra step.
-Soaking the onion in water will help to reduce the strong onion taste.
+Soaking the onion in water will help to reduce the strong onion taste in homemade onion rings.
 It can also make the onion sweeter.

 You do not have to do this and it is based on preference.

 Vegetable or Canola oil is best for frying.
 Both of these have a high smoke point which is beneficial when frying at high heats.

 For example, you would not want to use an oil such as olive oil because it has a low smoke point and could cause the food to taste burnt and create a bunch of smoke while cooking.

 This is a great base recipe.
 We absolutely love it.

 If you want to add seasoning to the egg mixture to change up the flavor of these deep fried onion rings, it is very easy to do.

 Some ideas include: Italian seasoning, garlic salt or garlic powder and Cajun seasoning.
 Any of these would be great mixed into this egg mixture.

 Homemade Fried Onion Rings Recipe

 - 1 Onion sliced into 1/2? thicken slices and divided into rings